 To be considered for admission, an applicant who is not a native or primary speaker of English must present a minimum score for either the TOEFL or IELTS tests, as defined below.
 Students who fail to meet this requirement must enroll in a course at the Intensive English Center (IEC) and achieve satisfactory grades before admission to graduate study.
-At the request of the program, conditional admission may be offered to students who do not meet minimal language requirements for admission.
+At the request of the program, conditional admission may be offered to students who do not meet minimum language requirements for admission.
 Note: Students whose scores on either of these tests are more than two years old must retake the test.

-IELTS: Overall score of 6.5, with no subsection recommended to be below 6 TOEFL iBT: Overall score of 80 for master's applicants
+IELTS: Overall score of 6.5, with no subsection recommended to be below 6

+TOEFL iBT: Overall score of 80 for master's applicants

-Note: Master's students who have earned a degree from an English language university or college, where all instruction is in English, may be admitted without taking the TOEFL or IELTS tests, but such MAT students must still meet Stony Brook University's English language competency requirements in order to Student Teach.
+Note: Master's students who have earned a degree from an English language university or college, where all instruction is in English, may be admitted without taking the TOEFL or IELTS tests.

-Oral Language Proficiency in English for Applicants whose Native Language is other than English:
+Oral Language Proficiency in English for Applicants whose Native Language is other than English